 Non-invasive monitoring of various patients’ parameters, such as glucose concentrations, offers many advantages over invasive measurements.
 Patients could monitor themselves intermittently or continuously, without the need to painfully withdraw blood or perform complex chemical tests.
-There are several electro-chemical methods to determine blood glucose concentration, but all require collecting a small blood sample.
+Several electro-chemical methods determine blood glucose concentration, but all require collecting a small blood sample.
 Optical sensing methods do not require collecting biological samples, allowing them to operate as truly non-invasive techniques, but such methods undergo significant interferences hindering an accurate reading.
 In samples, such as blood, which contain one or more components with different refractive indices, it may be difficult to obtain useful information.
 Prior methods, such as infrared absorption spectroscopy, have failed to obtain an analyte’s (solvent, glucose or drug) concentration directly from its absorption spectrum within a sample due to strong scattering.
 Therefore, there is a need to develop a method in which the scattering influence is isolated from the absorption coefficients in a variety of materials.

 - Eliminates the pain and discomfort of finger-pricking